 UW Psychiatry & Behavioral Sciences

-Community Mental Health Center/Faith Health Center, Community-Based Organizations, Educational settings (e.g. universities), FQHC, Hospital, Online/remote/apps/social media, Outpatient, Primary Care, Rural
+Community Mental Health/Health Center/Faith Health Center, Community-Based Organizations, Educational settings (e.g. universities, schools), FQHC, Hospital, Online/remote/apps/social media, Outpatient, Primary Care, Rural

 Adolescents, Adults, Caregivers/Providers, Children, College Students, Low-income, Older Adults, Perinatal (pregnant and new moms), Veterans, Young Adults

-Alcohol use, Anxiety, Autism Spectrum Disorder, Bipolar Disorder, Cognitive Disorders, Depression, General Mental Well-Being, Homelessness, Infectious Disease, Psychosis, PTSD, Serious Mental Illness, Substance Use Disorders, Suicide Prevention, Traumatic Brain Injury (TBI)
+Alcohol use disorders/misuse, Anxiety, Autism Spectrum Disorder, Bipolar Disorder, Cognitive Disorders, Depression, General Mental Well-Being, Homelessness, Infectious Disease, Psychosis, PTSD, Serious Mental Illness, Substance use disorders/misuse, Suicidal Ideation, Traumatic Brain Injury (TBI)